RichardLi6/UsingCommandLine/docs/De-SearchMove.md

 <b>Introduction</b>

-Welcome to the world of command-line mastery.
-As you embark on this journey, you will learn to wield the powerful tools offered by the Windows Command Prompt.
-The command line offers precision and speed, qualities essential for effective file management.
-From finding text files tucked away in nested directories to moving batches of data to new homes, the skills you acquire today will transform your tasks into a symphony of keystrokes.
+This command line guide presents fundamental skills for effective file management.
+Whether locating text files within nested directories or relocating batches of data, the skills you acquire today will prove invaluable in the long term.

 <b> 1.
 Open the Command Line</b>